 Packed with plenty of attitude and oozing with realness, this catwalk show was hosted by Runway the Real Way, an organization founded by former model Catherine Schuller in response to the marginalization of plus-size models, minorities and the LGBTQ community in the modelling industry.
 Wearing recycled threads and holding signs with slogans like “clothing is not garbage,” this is one show that really hammered the message home.
 Textile waste is prevalent in the fashion industry, but we can do something about it by choosing the right textiles, making our voices heard and diverting usable clothing from landfill through swapping.

 A week later, GFX released the results of their Daft Brunch Event: 1600 people attended and a staggering 1905 kg of clothing and accessories were swapped or collected.
 22 ethical brands participated in the event, and I have nothing but huge appreciation for the 140 volunteers who made everything run smoothly.
 Anything that does not get picked up during the swap event is donated to I:CO, the world’s largest textile recycling company, to close the loop and raise awareness for alternatives to throwing old clothes in the trash.

 As for my swapped goods?
 My most prized item is a beautiful floppy straw hat that I’ve been wearing every day.
 I’m happy it didn’t end up in the landfill.

-Jana Pleyto now calls New York home, but before that, she grew up in minimalistic, sustainable households in Melbourne and London.
+Jana Pleyto now lives in New York, but before that, she grew up in minimalistic, sustainable households in Melbourne and London.
 'Mindful curation' may not have been a phrase then, but it turns out she’s been living it all her life!
 She loves her KeepCup, GIR tools and Swedish Stockings, and she is Head of Brand Operations for BuyMeOnce USA.